Lucid Dreaming Reality Checks Not Working? A List of Checks, How to Remember, and Fail Backups to Get Lucid More Often

 Reality checks are performed as you go about your daily routine.
 The idea is that this habit will continue into your dreams and, while dreaming, one of these routine checks will give you the very pleasant surprise that you’re now lucid.

-It’s recommended that at least some times you should do more than one check.
+I recommend that you always do more than one check.
 Occasionally one of them won’t work, so it’s good to have a backup.

 It’s also a good idea to not do one check excessively.
 It’s easy for it to become automatic which makes it less likely to work in a dream.
 Care should be taken to perform reality checks with purpose and with the expectation that you’re dreaming even when you know you’re awake.